-- 1. Online platforms shall provide recipients of the service and qualified entities within the meaning of Article 3(4) of Directive (EU) 2020/1828, for a period of at least six months following the decision referred to in this paragraph, the access to an effective internal complaint-handling system, which enables the complaints to be lodged electronically and free of charge, against the following decisions taken by the online platform on the ground that the information provided by the recipients is illegal content or incompatible with its terms and conditions: - (a) decisions to remove, or disable, demote, demonetise or restrict access to the information or otherwise impose sanctions against it; - (b) decisions to suspend or terminate the provision of the service, in whole or in part, to the recipients; - (c) decisions to suspend or terminate the recipients' account. - 2.
-Online platforms shall ensure that their internal complaint-handling systems are easy to access, user-friendly, and enable and facilitate the submission of sufficiently precise and adequately substantiated complaints and include human review. - 3.
-Online platforms shall handle complaints submitted through their internal complaint-handling system in a timely, diligent and non-arbitrary objective manner.
-Where a complaint contains sufficient grounds for the online platform to consider that the information to which the complaint relates is not illegal and is not incompatible with its terms and conditions, or contains information indicating that the complainant's conduct does not warrant the suspension or termination of the service or the account, it shall reverse its decision referred to in paragraph 1 without undue delay.
-If the complaining entity so requests, the online platform shall publicly confirm the reversal of the decision. - 4.
-Online platforms shall inform complainants without undue delay of the decision they have taken in respect of the information to which the complaint relates and shall inform complainants of the possibility of out-of-court dispute settlement provided for in Article 18 and other available redress possibilities.
-Such delay shall not exceed three weeks from the lodging of the complaint. - 5.
+- 1. Online platforms shall provide recipients of the service, for a period of at least six months following the decision referred to in this paragraph, the access to an effective internal complaint-handling system, which enables the complaints to be lodged electronically and free of charge, against the following decisions taken by the online platform on the ground that the information provided by the recipients is illegal content or incompatible with its terms and conditions: - (a) decisions to remove or disable access to the information; - (b) decisions to suspend or terminate the provision of the service, in whole or in part, to the recipients; - (c) decisions to suspend or terminate the recipients' account. - 2.
+Online platforms shall ensure that their internal complaint-handling systems are easy to access, user-friendly and enable and facilitate the submission of sufficiently precise and adequately substantiated complaints. - 3.
+Online platforms shall handle complaints submitted through their internal complainthandling system in a timely, diligent and objective manner.
+Where a complaint contains sufficient grounds for the online platform to consider that the information to which the complaint relates is not illegal and is not incompatible with its terms and conditions, or contains information indicating that the complainant's conduct does not warrant the suspension or termination of the service or the account, it shall reverse its decision referred to in paragraph 1 without undue delay. - 4.
+Online platforms shall inform complainants without undue delay of the decision they have taken in respect of the information to which the complaint relates and shall inform complainants of the possibility of out-of-court dispute settlement provided for in Article 18 and other available redress possibilities. - 5.
 Online platforms shall ensure that the decisions, referred to in paragraph 4, are not solely taken on the basis of automated means.

-Article 18 Out-of-court dispute settlement
+Out-of-court dispute settlement

-1. After internal complaint handling mechanisms are exhausted, recipients of the service addressed by the decisions referred to in Article 17(1) and qualified entities within the meaning of Article 3(4) of Directive (EU) 2020/1828 shall be entitled to select any out-of-court dispute settlement body that has been certified in accordance with paragraph 2 in order to resolve disputes relating to those decisions, including complaints that could not be resolved by means of the internal complaint-handling system referred to in that Article.
-Online platforms shall engage, in good faith, with the body selected by the recipient with a view to resolving the dispute and shall be bound by the decision taken by the body.
+1. Recipients of the service addressed by the decisions referred to in Article 17(1), shall be entitled to select any out-of-court dispute that has been certified in accordance with paragraph 2 in order to resolve disputes relating to those decisions, including complaints that could not be resolved by means of the internal complaint-handling system referred to in that Article.
+Online platforms shall engage, in good faith, with the body selected with a view to resolving the dispute and shall be bound by the decision taken by the body.